Below is a message from our School Principal, Simon Shepherd, sharing the results of our Class of 2021.

-It is a great pleasure to share with you an overview of the excellent results achieved in the South Australian Certificate of Education (SACE) by Westminster’s Class of 2018.
+It is a great pleasure to share with you an overview of the excellent results achieved by the Class of 2021 in the South Australian Certificate of Education (SACE).

-All students achieved SACE and of the 141 students eligible for an ATAR:
+Of the 98 students eligible for an ATAR:

 I am delighted to share that our 2021 Dux of the School is Hriday Patel, who achieved the highest ATAR possible with 99.95.
 This year, Hriday received a SACE Merit in Chemistry and Specialist Mathematics to add to his SACE Merits in 2020 for Biology and Mathematical Methods.
 Our Proxime Accessit is Aidan Ross with an outstanding ATAR of 99.2 and a SACE Merit received in 2020 for Research Project B.

 We congratulate every student in the cohort for their commitment and effort, and acknowledge the following students who join Hriday and Aidan to form our list of Top 10 ATARs:

 The prestigious Governor of South Australia Commendation Excellence Award recognises outstanding achievement in Year 12 SACE subjects and how students have used their personal qualities to make a difference in their local communities.
 It is a rare occurrence to see more than one student attain this award at a school, so we are particularly honoured to have Daisy Jury receive a Governor of South Australia Commendation Excellence Award and Zane Lindblom receive the Governor of South Australia Commendation - Aboriginal Student SACE Excellence Award.

 In 2021, 24 students recorded 27 SACE Merits for ‘perfect’ subject scores over 13 different subject areas, including nine Year 11 students who have undertaken Stage 2 subjects this year: